An Enterprise IT Automation Strategy is Essential for Digital Transformation

 Predictive analytics involves running analyses on current and historical data and using those insights to intelligently provision resources.
 Often combined with machine learning capabilities, predictive analytics is a powerful tool used by IT teams to drastically reduce slack time and idle machine resources.

-By leveraging the capabilities of Enterprise IT Automation tools, IT teams can move faster, innovate more, and provide the agility businesses need to stay competitive.
+By leveraging the capabilities of enterprise-wide, holistic IT Automation tools, IT teams can move faster, innovate more, and provide the agility businesses need to stay competitive.
 By following the three keys listed in this webinar, IT can teach the whole organization “to speak a common automation language,” said Twing.

 “You can support the business’s digitalization efforts with faster automation definition, with tools that are DevOps friendly, and you can reduce the number of homegrown tools that you need to build and support.
 And, you get easier integration of data and apps.”